mmiranda222/.statsuite/content/using-de/general-layout/_index.md

 ![DE Accessibility](/images/de-accessibility3.png)

-> Note: We used [ANDI](https://www.ssa.gov/accessibility/andi/help/howtouse.html), the **Accessible Name and Description Inspector** accessibility testing tool, in the developments and testing of the accessibility compliances features.
+> Note: We used [ANDI](https://www.ssa.gov/accessibility/andi/help/howtouse.html), the **Accessible Name and Description Inspector** accessibility testing tool, in the developments and tests of the accessibility compliance features.

 ---